relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/05 - Working with Data in Python/main.md

 &nbsp;

-To extra data from a text file, you can use native Python capabilities.
+To extract data from a text file, you can use native Python capabilities.
 Binary files, on the other hand, need to be processed by some module or another external program before it is possible to extract the data from them.
 The vast majority of your needs will be addressed through text files, so that is what this section focuses on.

 &nbsp;